hookdeck/index-all-the-things/tutorial/README.md

 with open(".env", "w") as file:
     file.write(env_content)

+print("Connections created successfully!")
 ```

-This code reads the current `.env` content, replaces the existing `AUDIO_WEBHOOK_URL` and `EMBEDDINGS_WEBHOOK_URL` using regular expressions, and writes the updated content back to the `.env` file.
-This ensures that the environment variables for the webhook URLs are up-to-date.
+This code reads the current `.env` content, replaces the lines with existing environmental variable placeholders using regular expressions, and writes the updated content back to the `.env` file.
+This ensures that the environment variables such as the webhook URLs are up-to-date.

 Run the script: